ipfs/ipfs/WORKING_GROUPS.md

 **Responsibilities include**:

-- Create solid Benchmarks for IPFS and its subsystems
+- Create solid Benchmarks for IPFS and its subsystems.
-- Help protocol implementors make the best decisions when it comes to design
+- Help protocol implementors make the best decisions when it comes to design.

 ### Community, Education and Usage  Working Groups